Frequently asked questions

 The collected data associated with the computer is deleted.
 If the computer then turns out to be alive after all,

-the computer will show up again next time it uploads inventory data.
+the computer will show up again and upload inventory data.